earino/fast_sample/README.md

 allows you to sample files reproducibly by simply specifying a random number seed.

+# INSTALLATION

+## Mac and Linux

+**fast\_sample** is very lightweight and requires no 3rd party packages installed other than a default Perl installation.
+Perl comes installed on OSX and Linux, so for both of those, simply clone the repository and you should be able to execute it at the command line.
+If you want to have it available just for your user, copy the **fast\_sample** script to your ~/bin as follows:

+    cp fast_sample ~/bin

+if you want it available for all users in the system, copy it to your system /usr/local/bin using the following command:

+    sudo cp fast_sample /usr/local/bin

+Make sure that the directory you copy the script to is in your search path.

+## Windows

+I have not installed a perl script on windows in a very long time, so I unfortunately do not know how to do this.
+If you want to use **fast\_sample** on Windows, drop me a note and I'll figure out how to get this done :-)

 # PERFORMANCE

 **fast\_sample** attempts to be as fast as possible.
 Sampling should be